Unidata/awips2/docs/install/install-cave.md

 These are instructions to manually uninstall CAVE.
 However, the [`awips_install.sh`](#download-and-installation-instructions) script will do these steps for you if you are installing a newer version of CAVE.

 **1. Make sure you have exited out of any CAVE sessions**

+!!! note "Check to make sure your `/etc/yum.repos/awips2.repo` file has `enabled=1`."

 **2. Remove currently installed CAVE**
 ```